praekelt/django-formfactory/README.rst

         - actions: a set of ``Action`` objects to be performed in order on save
         - success_message: The message string that will be displayed by the django messages framework on successful submission of the form
         - failure_message: The message string that will be displayed by the django messages framework if a form submission fails
+        - ajax_post: Flag that enables js ajax posting on the default formfactory tempaltes, or to be used as a hook when overriding templates.

 **Wizard:**